ngl4/my-blog-w--gatsby/content/posts/2019-12-05---day-2-google-io.md

 ## A New Friend

 At the beginning of second day, I made a new friend, Ruei-Fong Lyu, a PHP developer and a student from Taiwan.
 We spent time together to explore different sandboxes and sessions in the last two days of the conference.
-After meeting Ruei-Fong, my whole schedule for my 2nd and 3rd days have changed.
-I decided to spend more times visiting more sandboxes than going to sessions.
+After meeting Ruei-Fong, my whole schedule for my 2nd and 3rd days had changed.
+I decided to spend more times visiting more sandboxes than going to more sessions.

 ![io-new-friend-Lyu](/media/google-io-2019/io-new-friend-Lyu.jpg)